Hiroshi-Nagaza/Hiroshi-Nagaza/README.md

 ## 👋 Hello!
 Welcome to my Github profile.
-### My name is Victor Gabriel and my nickname is "Hiroshi Nagaza"!
+### My name is Victor Pereira and my nickname is "Hiroshi"!

 - 🌃 Pedreiras - MA | 20ya,
 - 📖 Programming and Public Management,